datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    computer, just to get a feel for it.

-   Replace the ``url`` in the :command:`install` command below with the path to your own ``midtermproject`` Github repository:
+   Replace the ``url`` in the :command:`install` command below with the path to your own ``midtermproject`` GitHub repository:

-   .. runrecord:: _examples/DL-101-130-118
+   .. runrecord:: _examples/DL-101-130-119
       :language: console
       :workdir: dl-101/DataLad-101/midterm_project